0xPCDefenders/JARVIS/README.md

 # JARVIS
-A voice assistant wrapper using OpenAI's GPT-3 model.
+A voice assistant wrapper service using OpenAI's GPT-3 model.